 - Validation across the fundamental features: The software is measured across the fundamental features that make it acceptable in the market.
 The reliability and robustness of the product are tested and in case any issues arise, improvisations in the existing product are made.

 - Mapping the accuracy, speed, scalability, and stability of the product: Along with various other features, speed, accuracy, stability, and scalability are the most crucial ones.
-A software needs to be tested across these parameters to be reliable enough to be launched in the market.
-It is also indicative of the fact that how much is the product flexible in terms of any updation to be made as per user’s requirements.
+The software needs to be tested across these parameters to be reliable enough to be launched in the market.
+It is also indicative of the fact that how much is the product flexible in terms of any updation to be made as per the user’s requirements.